Nevena1997/GraalVM/README.md

 Command `next` gdb looks one line as an instruction and executes it as one instruction.
 Similar as `step over` command in IntelliJ.

 Command `step` executes line but if the instruction represents call of a function, `step` will go into function body and will execute function instructions one by one.
-Similiar to `step into` command in IntelliJ.
+Similar to `step into` command in IntelliJ.

 Command `bt` gives us backtrace of current stack.

 ### Debugging hosted code

-If you want to debug hosted code, you can use standard debugger from IDE.
-During build of image using `native-image` tool, you have to specify that we want debugging of hosted code using `--debug-attach`.
+If you want to debug hosted code, you can use IntelliJ IDEA debugger for Java code.
+During build of image using `native-image` tool, you have to specify that you want debugging of hosted code using `--debug-attach`.
 ```sh
 $ native-image --debug-attach HelloWorld
 ```